cvdabbeele/c1SeTrain/containersDoNotContain.md

 You will see the file showing up on the host in one of the overlay directories.
 The filesystem in the container is carved-out of the filesystem of the host
 ![fileFromContainerIsOnHost](images/fileFromContainerIsOnHost.png)

-## Test 2: if a container dies, its data is gone as well
+## Test 2: If a container dies, its data is gone as well

 ### Stopping the container, deletes the files in "merged"
 ```shell